‘World’s Sexiest DJ’ Nata Lee Sizzles In Revealing Crop Top & Unbuttoned Pants

 “Oh my you would have been a 80’s video vixen,” added another commenter.

-“@natalee.007 you must be from Paradise City… cause the girls are pretty,” chimed in a third Instagram user, referencing Guns ‘N Roses’ 1987 hit, “Paradise City” from their album Appetite for Destruction.
+“@natalee.007 you must be from Paradise City… cause the girls are pretty,” chimed in a third Instagram user, referencing Guns N’ Roses’ 1987 hit, “Paradise City” from their album Appetite for Destruction.

 A few commenters also applauded Nata’s taste in music and alcoholic beverages.